-Each school may enter a maximum of four (4) entrants in each category.
+Each school may enter a maximum of five (5) entrants in each category.
 Students may single or double enter, but each one counts as a separate entry for the purpose of assessing fees.
-For 2013, it is a firm policy that students are not allowed to triple enter and schools will not be allowed a fifth entry.
+For 2015, it is a firm policy that students are not allowed to triple enter.

 Sweepstakes awards will be given in Individual Events.
 All students who clear to elimination rounds for a school will be figured in to the sweepstakes calculations.

 There will be four preliminary rounds breaking to quarterfinals.
 The IE portion of the tournament will be held at Attea Middle School and will conclude on Sunday evening.